Heath Ledger Almost Made The Queen's Gambit With Ellen Page

 Heath Ledger dreamed of making The Queen’s Gambit before his death in 2008 — and envisioned Ellen Page in the lead role that eventually went to Anya Taylor-Joy.

-But Heath Ledger is one of several filmmakers who had a strong interest in the novel, and was pursuing a film adaptation with Allan Scott, aka Allan Shiach, when he died of a drug overdose.
-The film would have been his feature directorial debut.
+But Heath Ledger is one of several moviemakers who had a strong interest in the novel — and was pursuing a film adaptation with Allan Scott, aka Allan Shiach, when he died of a drug overdose.
+The film would have been Ledger’s feature directorial debut.

-Scott is the pen name of Shiach, who went on to co-create the Netflix series with Frank.
+Scott is the pen name of Shiach, who went on to co-create the Netflix version of The Queen’s Gambit with Frank.
 In a 2008 interview with The Independent newspaper, Shiach noted that Ledger, like the protagonist of The Queen’s Gambit, struggled with prescription drugs.

 “Everyone knows Heath was a user of prescription drugs; and that he had addiction issues when he was a young man.
 On a personal level I am incredibly sad.
 One is always sad to lose someone as a friend.
 But, what is more, the movie business lost a real talent.
 I think he would have been an extraordinary director,” Shiach said.